- Before the beginning of the eighteenth century, when there were only 30 elements known, it was easier to study and remember their properties.

-(v) Dissimilar elements were placed in same group eg. silver and gold were placed in a same group while there is little similarity in physical and chemical properties.
+- Example: Silver and gold were placed in the same group while there is little similarity in physical and chemical properties.

-(vii) Metals have not been separated from non-metals.
+(viii) Metals have not been Separated from Non-Metals

-(viii) Position for elements of group: There is no proper position for the elements of group
+- There is no proper position for the elements of the group.